pyodide/pyodide/docs/development/contributing.md

    ```
 ## Maintainer information

-For information regaring making releases see {ref}`maintainer-information`.
+For information about making releases see {ref}`maintainer-information`.

 ## License